datakurre/blog/content/blog/2022/12/rcc-jupyter/index.md

 $ rcc task run
 ```

+![JupyterLab using RCC with Robot Framework kernel](./rcc-00.png)

 This was all that was required to have a declaratively configured JupyterLab launched from a project directory.

-![JupyterLab using RCC with Robot Framework kernel](./rcc-00.png)

 And this time also syntax highlighting was enabled:

 ![Robot Framework kernel in action](./rcc-01.png)

-Looks like we have a winner!
+Looks like we have the  winner!

 How about reproducibility?
 --------------------------

 Was this a fair comparison?
 Not completely.
-Nix package manager is built to maximize reproducibility, while Conda used by RCC does more like "best effort" for it.
-Also, jupyterWith is clearly desiged to support also more complex JupyterLab environments with multiple kernels, when my use case required only one, based on Python.
-Therefore installing kernel packages into the same environment with JupyterLab itself was possible.
+Nix package manager is built to maximize reproducibility, while Conda used by RCC promises more like "best effort" for it.
+Also, jupyterWith is clearly desiged to support even complex JupyterLab environments with multiple kernels.
+Meanwhile my current use case required only one kernel at time, and mostly based on Python.
+Therefore installing kernel packages into the same environment with JupyterLab itself is feasible.

 That said, RCC tries its best to make the environment as reproducible as possible with Conda.
-When `rcc task run` is run with ambiquous `conda.yaml` it outputs `environment_[system]_[arch]_freeze.yaml` (e.g. `environment_linux_amd64_freeze.yaml`) with all installed packages:
+When `rcc task run` is run with ambiquous `conda.yaml`, it also generates `environment_[system]_[arch]_freeze.yaml` (e.g. `environment_linux_amd64_freeze.yaml`) with all the installed packages:

 ```yaml